netbox-community/go-netbox/docs/ModuleBayTemplate.md

 ### NewModuleBayTemplate

-`func NewModuleBayTemplate(id int32, url string, display string, deviceType DeviceType, name string, created NullableTime, lastUpdated NullableTime, ) *ModuleBayTemplate`
+`func NewModuleBayTemplate(id int32, url string, display string, deviceType BriefDeviceType, name string, created NullableTime, lastUpdated NullableTime, ) *ModuleBayTemplate`

 NewModuleBayTemplate instantiates a new ModuleBayTemplate object This constructor will assign default values to properties that have it defined,